Bill Buckner dies at 69 after long battle with dementia

 The Red Sox lost 8-5 in Game 7, and their World Series drought continued until they won the championship in 2004.

-In the aftermath of Boston’s near-miss, Buckner became a target of fans in New England and beyond, with his misplay shown over and over on highlight reels.
+In the aftermath of Boston’s near-miss, Buckner became a target of fans in New England and beyond, his mistake shown over and over on highlight reels.

+“You can look at that Series and point fingers in a whole bunch of different directions,” Buckner said a decade ago.
+“We did the best we could to win there and it just didn’t happen and I didn’t feel like I deserved” so much blame.

+A curious thing happened over time, too: He became pals with Wilson.

-Buckner was released by the Red Sox the following summer, went on to play for the Angels and Royals, and returned to Boston for his final season in 1990, playing 22 games.
+Buckner was released by the Red Sox in the summer of 1987 and went on to play for the Angels and Royals.
+He returned to Boston for his final season in 1990, playing 22 games.

 Buckner drew loud cheers as he walked from the Green Monster in left field to the mound, and made his ceremonial toss to former teammate Dwight Evans.